tsquareX/chrome_extensions/README.md

 This extension detects this scenario and pops up a suitably obnoxious modal alert warning window when I click edit.

 ### Bugs
-Currently doesn't detect if you copy a URL of a concluence page in edit, and paste it in another tab.